jenkinsci/tm4j-automation-plugin/README.md

 A plugin for Jenkins built for integrating automated tests with Test Management for Jira (TM4J).
 Compatible with both Jira Server and Jira Cloud.
 For more information, please check [TM4J Server](https://marketplace.atlassian.com/apps/1213259/test-management-for-jira?hosting=server&tab=overview) and [TM4J Cloud](https://marketplace.atlassian.com/apps/1213259/tm4j-test-management-for-jira?tab=overview&hosting=cloud).

 The plugin introduces two new configuration steps for Jenkins jobs:
-1) A build step to import Gherkin feature files (BDD) from TM4J (currently available only for Test Management for Jira Server)
+1) A build step to download Gherkin feature files (BDD) from TM4J (currently available only for Test Management for Jira Server)
-1) A post-build step to export the test results back to TM4J
+1) A post-build step to publish the test results back to TM4J

 These two configuration steps depends on a global configuration (Manage Jenkins > Configure System) where the user can add/configure different Jira instances to be used on each build step.